amkhlv/usr/share/notes/server/openVPN.md

 # Client certificates

+First of all, if we have not done it yet, we have to source `vars` :

+    source ./vars

+Now build the key

     ./build-key clientname

 In particular it will ask Common Name.
 This common name will be important later when setting up connection.
 Choose it in a unique way, better without spaces.
+Notice that the default Common Name will be suggested as `clientnatm`.
+This is the right choice.

 # Deploy the certificates